This page is devoted to items that don't fit in other categories at present.-----Return home

 Saving the past -- for the future.

-The amazing device at left is a “side car” at Stratford speedway.
-Note two passengers on the chair, presumably to hold that side down!
+The amazing device above is a “side car” at Stratford speedway.
+Note two passengers on the chair,

 CINDER-SHIFTING- By "Dusty."